bryandevries/Docker/Docker Volume 1/ReadMe.md

 To run this container first build a image with
 `docker build -t demo-volume .`

-Then we build a volume to use
+Then build a volume to use
 `docker volume create volume1`

-Then we run the container
+Then run the container
 `docker run -d -p 8080:80 -v volume1:/usr/share/nginx/html demo-volume`